The Ross and Davis Mitchell Prize for Faith and Writing

 - Also: All the shortlisted nominees will have their work published in an anthology to be published in 2018.

-- A Prize Gala will be held in the Fall of 2017 to honour the shortlisted authors and Prize recipients.
+- A Prize Gala will be held October 30, 2017 at the Aga Khan Museum to honour the shortlisted authors and Prize recipients.

 All submissions must adhere to the following guidelines in order to be considered.